veritech/FRCoreDataOperation/README.md

 share state between blocks.

-The execution block return value determines if the NSManagedObjectContext should be saveed.
+The execution block return value determines if the NSManagedObjectContext should be saved.

 There is also a *saveAfterExecution* property on the operation to determine whether the *NSManagedObjectContext* is saved or not when all of the execution blocks have been executed.

 Also the *completionBlock* property is not used internally, so you may use it to perform cleanup.
-Alternatively the blocks are performed in the sequence they are added, so if you require access to the threaded NSManagedObjectContext for any cleanup you can use this approach.
+Alternatively the blocks are executed in the sequence they are added, so if you require access to the threaded NSManagedObjectContext for any cleanup you can add a clean block using the *addExecutionBlock:*

 **FRCoreDataExportOperation**

 This operation takes an entity name, and an optional predicate and sort order and will export all objects that match that description to disk.

 The format in which they are written to disk can be customized.
-The *FRCSVEntityFormatter* will export the properties (Sorry, no relationships just yet) of an object to a CSV file, and save it in the user's Documents directory.
+The *FRCSVEntityFormatter* will export the properties of an object to a CSV file, and save it in the user's Documents directory.

 The class can used without subclassing: